GCSE

 COURSE LEADER

-Matt King-Sayce is a successful and experienced Head of Department, speaker, coach, examiner and educational leadership consultant with almost two decades of experience in arts and cultural education.
+Matt King-Sayce is a successful and experienced Director of Department, speaker, coach, examiner and educational leadership consultant with over two decades of experience in arts and cultural education.
+He has an NPQSL and an MSc in Educational Leadership and Management.
 He has led teams to achieve consistently outstanding results and high value added scores, which are above the national average.

 WHO SHOULD ATTEND